minakamoto/pcshscr2023/docs/webapp/teachers/1st.md

 ### Prerequisites

 - Node.js 18+ or 20+
-- Code Editor (e.g., Visual Studio Code)
+- Code Editor (Visual Studio Code)

 **Note**:
 The required software installation instructions listed here are intended for Windows users who do not also use Powershell or WSL.